 The Endpoint Detection Engine may find fewer matches than expected when Endpoint Blocking is enabled.
 This is expected behavior.

-For print/fax, clipboard, email, web and Instant Messaging protocols, the endpoint detection engine uses chunked text matching to examine incremental portions of files (“chunks”) via code injection or plugins.
-Each chunk is examined for matches individually, with a small overlay between chunks to avoid false negatives on chunk boundaries.
+- When matching print/fax, clipboard, email, web and Instant Messaging protocols, the endpoint detection engine uses chunked text matching to examine incremental portions of files (“chunks”) via code injection or plugin.

 When endpoint blocking is enabled, the operation is blocked as soon as the cumulative processing of chunks matches or exceeds the number of matches required to trigger an incident; the remainder of the file is not processed further by detection and does not generate additional matches.

 - Accordingly, files processed using chunked text matching may result in incidents with match counts that do not reflect all potential matches.

 Consider the following comparisons between print and move of content examples:

 - Attempting to print a file which contains 10 potential matches and violate a policy that specifies 5 matches are required to trigger an incident.

 - If the first chunk contains 7 matches, an incident showing 7 matches is generated and printing is blocked.

 - The remaining potential matches are never counted.